LocuraDU/DU-Locura-Screens-And-Signs/DU-Animated-Atom/README.md

 # Install
 - Paste contents of "output.html" into following...
-- Screen M > Advanced > Edit Content > Mode - HTML
+- Screen/Sign > Advanced > Edit Content > Mode - HTML

 > **Warning**
-> This may or may not work with other screens.
+> This may or may not work with some screens or signs.
+Please check list below.

 # Screen And Sign Compatibility
 :blue_square: Not Tested :green_square: Working :yellow_square: Edits Needed :red_square: Not Working